kneron/document_center/docs/manual_520.md

 5. Use the bie file and the same image in step 4 as input to simulate the calculation.
 Get the result as txt files.
 6. Compare the txt files generated in step 4 and step 5 to make sure this model can be taken by the kdp520 hardware.

 Step 1 is in section 3.1.
-Step 2-6 are automated in step 3.2 using scripts.
+Step 2-6 are automated in [section 3.2](#32-fpanalyser-compiler-and-ipevaluator) using scripts.

 ### 2.3 Supported operators